CargoChain/Examples/CSharp/eShop/README.md

 - **The Shop app**: the user can add products and order them
 - **The Carrier app**: when a product is ordered, the carrier user can specify the position of the product (and also an optional temperature) and can specify that the product has been delivered.

-### Application workflow
+### Applications workflow
-The workflow of the application is essentially based on the state of a product:
+The workflow of the applications is essentially based on the state of a product:
 State | Description
 ---- | ----
 `Available` | the product has been created and can be ordered by the user `Ordered` | the product has been ordered and the carrier has to deliver it `Delivered`| the product has been delivered to the buyer

+1. Add a product....

 ## Visual Studio solution